-- (a) Evidence of a person's permanent address through the use of a credit reference agency search or through independent verification by home visit; - (b) A personal reference (e.g. by an existing customer of the licensee); - (c) Another licensed entity's reference and contact with the concerned licensee regarding the customer; - (d) Documentation outlining the customer's source of wealth; - (e) Documentation outlining the customer's source of income; and - (f) Independent verification of employment, or public position held.
+- (h) Obtaining evidence of a person's permanent address through the use of a credit reference agency search or through independent governmental database or by home visit; - (i) Obtaining a personal reference (e.g. by an existing customer of the licensee); - (j) Obtaining another licensed entity's reference and contact with the concerned licensee regarding the customer; - (k) Obtaining documentation outlining the customer's source of wealth; - (l) Obtaining additional documentation outlining the customer's source of income; and - (m) Obtaining additional independent verification of employment or public position held.

-In addition to the general rule contained in Paragraph FC-1.3.1 above, special care is required in the circumstances specified in Sections FC-1.4 to FC-1.9 inclusive.
+FC-1.3.3 In addition to the general rule contained in Paragraph FC-1.3.1 above, special care is required in the circumstances specified in Sections FC-1.4 to FC-1.9 inclusive.